 In sections 1 and 2, we drew attention to the fact that in early economies there were two kinds of work, basic and surplus.
 The same is true in modern economies.
-The situation, however, is more complicated and includes monies and sophisticated financial structures.
+The situation, of course, is more complicated and includes monies and sophisticated financial structures.

-We begin with an example from the early 20th century.
-A great-uncle of Quinn’s was a blacksmith in Owen Sound, Ontario, Canada.
-Here, we mention a few aspects of that business.
+Quinn’s great uncle was a blacksmith in Owen Sound, Ontario, Canada.
 A large part of what the uncle did was make tools for local trades.
 He also made horseshoes, as well as metal parts for carriages and wagons.
 In those days, most horses in town were for pulling carts for local trades.
 Some were workhorses on farms.
 A few, though, were for leisure and sport.
-Now and again, the blacksmith would be asked to make an iron gate and other things for a family property.
+Now and again, the blacksmith would be asked to make an iron gate and other things for family properties.
 Evidently, while the blacksmith worked in both parts of the economy, most of his work was for providing surplus goods rather than basic.

 There were, however, numerous subtleties that we will leave for you to think about as you go along in this series, and also in follow-up reading.
 For instance, some of the blacksmith’s tools were made partly of hardwood and partly of iron.
 Gloves and aprons were made of leather.
 The process of obtaining materials (wood, ore, coal, water, leathers, etc.), transportation, partial manufacture, further transportation, completing manufacturing, distribution and sales was already interprovincial, and in some cases international.
 But, if you work through a few examples, you will see that everything produced was either basic or surplus.
-Note also, that banks played an important role in the Ontario economy.
-We discuss banks in Section 3.2, in connection with two contemporary businesses in Owen Sound.
+Banks also played an important role in the Ontario economy.
+We discuss banks in Section 3.2, in connection with two contemporary businesses.

-3.2 Building, Buying, Liens and Leaning into the New Standard Model
+3.2 Building, Buying and Liens in the New Standard Model

 There are several builders that currently work out of Owen Sound.
 One of these is Clancy Builders Ltd.1http://www.clancybuilders.ca/about-us/ They specialize in building family homes.
 Families need homes and Clancy Builders makes homes.
 Of course, a sale is needed to close a deal and until that happens Clancy Builders is on the hook for the cost of having built the home.
 In that sense, until sold, the business of building and selling a home is not yet “finished business.”